awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 "parameters" : {"codec" : "mp4"}
 ```
 When this job definition is submitted to run, the `Ref::codec` argument in the command for the container is replaced with the default value, `mp4`\.

-## Platform capabilities<a name="job-definition-parameters-platform-capabilities"></a>

-`platformCapabilities`
-The platform capabilities that's required by the job definition\.
-If no value is specified, it defaults to `EC2`\.
-For jobs that run on Fargate resources, `FARGATE` is specified\.
-Type: String
-Valid values: `EC2` \| `FARGATE`
-Required: No

-## Propagate tags<a name="job-definition-parameters-propagate-tags"></a>

-`propagateTags`
-Specifies whether to propagate the tags from the job or job definition to the corresponding Amazon ECS task\.
-If no value is specified, the tags aren't propagated\.
-Tags can only be propagated to the tasks when the task is created\.
-For tags with the same name, job tags are given priority over job definitions tags\.
-If the total number of combined tags from the job and job definition is over 50, the job's moved to the `FAILED` state\.
-Type: Boolean
-Required: No

 ## Container properties<a name="containerProperties"></a>